FranciscoKnebel/priokcut/README.md

 ./priokcuts aiger/example.aag
 ```
 There are some basic options.
 You can:
-* Set the number of k-cuts with the -k argument.
-Example:
+* Set the number of k-cuts
 ```
 ./priokcuts aiger/example.aag -k 5
 ```
-* Set the maximum number of inputs for each cut with the -i argument.
-Example:
+* Set the maximum number of inputs for each cut
 ```
 ./priokcuts aiger/example.aag -i 5
 ```
-* Display the results on screen (this slow down the execution time for large graphs):
+* Display the results on screen (this slow down the execution time for large graphs)
 ```
 ./priokcuts aiger/example.aag -d
 ```